LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 Inheritance is a useful mechanism for sharing data and behavior between related classes, and it effectively creates hierarchies of classes that have more and more specialized behavior as you go from base class to subclass.

-As with Python, fields and non-constructor methods are directly available within the subclass, and may be called as if the belonged to the base class, subject to any access modifiers.
+As with Python, fields and non-constructor methods are directly available to instances of the subclass, subject to any access modifiers.
 In general, this means that `private` and `internal` members of a base class are not accessible to a subclass.
-(However, if the subclass and class are in the same assembly, `internal` would allow access to a member.)
+(However, if the subclass and base class are in the same assembly, `internal` would allow access to a member.)

 <aside class="aside-note" markdown="1">
 This is a good time to review [access modifiers in C#](../introduction-to-classes-and-objects/#access-modifiers) if anything in the last paragraph was fuzzy.